• Baggage Claim Form (PDF)

 • Beira / Maputo / Nampula / Pemba / Tete / Vilanculos.

-• Windhoek – Hunting Rifles may ONLY be transported.
+• Windhoek / Walvis Bay – Hunting Rifles ONLY may be transported.

 h) St Helena: